Royaltyclaws22/Arduino-Starter-Kit-R4-Learning-Journey/10_Crystal_Ball/README.md

 ## ⚙️ How it Works

-The circuit operates as an interactive digital fortune-teller (crystal ball) that detects physical movement or orientation changes via a *tilt switch* and dynamically displays randomized answers on a *16x2 Liquid Crystal Display (LCD)*:
+The circuit operates as an interactive digital fortune-teller (Crystal Ball) that detects physical movement or orientation changes via a *tilt switch* and dynamically displays randomized answers on a *16x2 Liquid Crystal Display (LCD)*:

 * **System Initialization (Setup Phase):**
   * Upon power-up, the *Arduino UNO R4 WiFi* initializes the *16x2 LCD* in 4-bit communication mode using the `LiquidCrystal` library.